EngDePal/REST_AI_Server/README.md

             A method called during client login to generate the inital state of the application.
             Returns a state
         - run(state: dict):
-            The core method of the application, similar to a main.py file this is used during the command confimation to execute the app logic and generate a new command
+            The core method of the application, which is called during the command confimation to execute the app logic and generate a new command
             Takes in a state
-            Returns a command and a state
+            Returns a command and a updated state

    It is important to understand that a plug-in can consist of several modules.
    However, it is necessary to have a main file, which only includes one class serving as the proper implementation of the interface.